-Canada has the tenth largest economy in the world (measured in US dollars at market exchange rates), is one of the world's wealthiest nations, and is a member of the Organization for Economic Co-operation and Development (OECD) and Group of Eight (G8) as well as G-20, NATO, British Commonwealth, Francophonie, OAS, APEC, and UN.
+Canada has the tenth largest economy in the world (measured in US dollars at market exchange rates), is one of the world's wealthiest nations, and is a member of the Organization for Economic Co-operation and Development (OECD) and Group of Seven Countries (G7) as well as G-20, NATO, British Commonwealth, Francophonie, OAS, APEC, and UN.
 As with other developed nations, the Canadian economy is dominated by the service industry, which employs about three quarters of Canadians.
 Canada is unusual among developed countries in the importance of the primary sector, with the logging and oil industries being two of Canada's most important.
 Canada also has a sizable manufacturing sector in Central Canada, with the automobile industry especially important.

 Canada has one of the highest levels of economic freedom in the world.
 Today Canada closely resembles the U.S. in its market-oriented economic system and pattern of production.
-According to the Forbes Global 2000 list of the world's largest companies in 2008, Canada had 69 companies in the list, ranking 5th next to France.
-As of 2008, Canada's total government debt burden was the lowest in the G8.
+According to the Forbes Global 2000 list of the world's largest companies in 2019, Canada had 56 companies in the list.